-- VIS-1 At the completion of construction of Phase I, LADWP, in coordination with LARAP shall paint the proposed new potable water tank and recycled water tank in a neutral color chosen to blend in with the existing potable water tank and the surrounding park setting.
+- VIS-1 At the completion of construction of Phase I, LADWP, in coordination with LARAP shall paint the proposed new recycled water tank in a neutral color chosen to blend in with the surrounding park setting.
 The final design shall be reviewed by a qualified architectural historian.
-Interested parties, including LARAP, shall be contacted to solicit input on the design of the recycled water pump station. - VIS-2 At the completion of construction of Phase I, LADWP, in coordination with LARAP, shall install trees, shrubs, or other vegetation between the proposed tanks and Angels Point Drive to screen the tanks from view from the roadway and Elysian Fields.
-Interested parties, including LARAP, shall be contacted to solicit input on the design of the recycled water pump station.
+Interested parties, including LARAP, shall be contacted to solicit input on the design of the recycled water and non-potable water pump stations. - VIS-2 At the completion of construction of Phase I, LADWP, in coordination with LARAP, shall install trees, shrubs, or other vegetation between the proposed tank and Angels Point Drive to screen the tank from view from the roadway and Elysian Fields.
+Interested parties, including LARAP, shall be contacted to solicit input on the design of the recycled water and non-potable water pump stations.